J0K3R-Joel/BotBall_Library/doc/Common_Issues.md

 - **Symptoms / Indicators:**

   - After clicking the `Stop` - Button, the text won't change to `Run`
+  - Motors could still run and do not stop

 - **Cause:**